Work Together to Create Meaningful Experiences

 Every participant who completes at least one project sprint will receive a signed EFTW Certificate of Completion from Facebook.
 Select teams whose projects are chosen by Facebook engineers will be invited to join us at Facebook HQ for the EFTW Achievement Summit, where teens will work on advancing their education and products.

-During the EFTW Achievement Summit, several teams whose projects take an innovative approach to adding social value will receive the Good Deed Award, a cash prize that will be allocated by the winning teams to a chosen non-profit.
+Select projects that take an innovative approach to adding social value will receive the EFTW Impact Award, a cash prize that will be allocated by winning teams to a chosen non-profit.

 Meet teens who have used our programs as a launching pad for their engineering journeys!